 On February 27, 2020, revised thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR) will take effect.
 The thresholds determine whether parties involved in proposed mergers, consolidations, or other acquisitions of voting securities, assets, or unincorporated interests must notify the Federal Trade Commission (FTC) and the Antitrust Division of the Department of Justice (DOJ) of a proposed transaction and comply with a mandatory waiting period before the transaction can be consummated.
 Note that the current $90 million threshold is still in effect for transactions that will close on or before February 26, 2020.

 HSR Thresholds Raised.
 Generally, a transaction will not be reportable under the new thresholds unless it is valued for HSR purposes at more than $94 million.
-If the value of the proposed transaction is greater than $94 million but less than $376 million, the transaction will not be reportable unless the “ultimate parents” of the acquiring and the acquired entities also meet a certain minimum “size-of-person” test—in most instances, where one ultimate parent (including all entities it controls) has net sales or total assets of at least $18.8 million and the other has net sales or total assets of at least $188 million.
+If the value of the proposed transaction is greater than $94 million but not greater than $376 million, the transaction will not be reportable unless the “ultimate parents” of the acquiring and the acquired entities also meet a certain minimum “size-of-person” test—in most instances, where one ultimate parent (including all entities it controls) has net sales or total assets of at least $18.8 million and the other has net sales or total assets of at least $188 million.
 Where the jurisdictional tests are met, the transactions are reportable unless an exemption applies.
 The table below includes the original and the newly adjusted figures for each relevant HSR threshold (the original figure continues to appear in HSR regulations with the words “as adjusted” to remind the reader that the thresholds are adjusted each year).
 Parties should be mindful that there are many other factors that impact whether a given transaction is subject to the jurisdictional thresholds in addition to these dollar thresholds.

 HSR Filing Fees.
 The filing fees for reportable transactions will be as follows: